EficodeRND/pluto-templates/README.md

 ```
 .
 ├── .templating                                          # Generic template files for all repositories
-│   ├── .gitignore.template                              # Template creating .gitignore for the repository
+│   ├── .gitignore.template                              # Template for creating the .gitignore for the repository
 │   ├── README.md.j2                                     # README.md template for the repo.
 Jinja2 template
 │   └── docker-compose.template.yml                      # Things that every docker-compose should contain
 ├── README.md                                            # This README file